kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 ### §47.67   Evidence of ownership.

-Before using a Dealer's Aircraft Registration Certificate, AC Form 8050-6, for operating the aircraft, the holder of the certificate (other than a manufacturer) must send to the Registry evidence of ownership under §47.11.
+Before using a Dealer's Aircraft Registration Certificate, AC Form 8050-6, for operating the aircraft, the holder of the certificate (other than a manufacturer) must send to the Registry evidence of ownership under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.11   Evidence of ownership.|§47.11]].
 An Aircraft Bill of Sale, AC Form 8050-2, or its equivalent, may be used as evidence of ownership.
 There is no recording fee.

 \[Amdt.
 47-29, 75 FR 41983, July 20, 2010\]